LFO (British band)

 LFO was a British electronic music act formed in 1988 consisting of Mark Bell and Gez Varley.
-They released their acclaimed debut LP Frequencies in 1991 on Sheffield label Warp.
+They released their debut LP Frequencies in 1991 on Sheffield label Warp.
 After Varley left the group in 1996, Bell continued solo to release Advance (1996) and Sheath (2003).
 Bell died in October 2014, ending the project.

 LFO are considered to be pioneers of the bass-heavy "bleep techno" style.
 AllMusic called them "one of British techno's most important, agenda-setting groups."

 History

 Early years

 Varley and Bell met while studying at Leeds and named their group after the initialism for the common synthesizer function low-frequency oscillation.
-They gave their first track, the "LFO", to Nightmares on Wax.
+They gave their first track, "LFO", to Nightmares on Wax.
 The popularity of the demo in clubs led to the track being released by the Sheffield-based Warp label in 1990, and it was a Top 20 hit in the U.K., reaching number 12 in the singles charts in July.

-DJ Martin (Martin Williams) is credited as a cowriter and co-producer "LFO" but was not a member of the group.
+DJ Martin (Martin Williams) is credited as a cowriter and co-producer of "LFO" but was not a member of the group.
 Mark Bell explains:

 We gave a tape of our recordings to DJ Martin who helped loads with arranging our tracks so it'd work on the dancefloor.
 We'd just been messing around with drum machines since we were like thirteen, tapping away at them like they were arcade games, making tapes to play our mates at school.
 Anyway, DJ Martin would play our cassettes in his sets and people would go mental - in a good way - cos they were totally raw.

 The duo of Bell and Varley were both 19 years old when they recorded their debut album, Frequencies (1991).
 According to Bell, most of the album was made by him alone because Varley felt "trapped by the confines of Warp" and wanted to make more direct dance music; the credits were nonetheless split 50/50.

 The duo later signed to Tommy Boy Records in the U.S. and remixed Afrika Bambaataa's "Planet Rock", as well as songs from Björk, Radiohead, Depeche Mode, Laurent Garnier, and The Sabres of Paradise.